bcgov/ols-geocoder/product-vision.md

 ### BC Route Planner

-Road and ferry travel are essential to conducting business and serving the citizens of the Province of British Columbia.
+Road and ferry travel are essential to the business of government.
 Route planning can be used to find the best routes, determine proximity of clients to service delivery locations, and optimize goods and service delivery.
-Route planning is useful in many government business activities, from field operations to resource and emergency planning, policy-making, and law-making.
+Route planning is useful across a wide range of government business activities; from field operations to resource and emergency planning, to policy and law making.

-Established in 2017, the BC Route Planner is used by several government agencies including the Ministry of Transportation and Infrastructure, Ministry of Health, Ministry of Citizen Services, and TransLink.
+Established in 2017, the BC Route Planner is recognized as a common component suitable for use across government.
+It is currently used by several government clients including the Ministry of Transportation and Infrastructure, Ministry of Health, Ministry of Citizen Services, BC Emergency Health Services, and TransLink.

-The BC Route Planner is a common component that can be used in all government digital services.
-BC Route Planner uses the BC Integrated Transportation Network which is the authoritative source of road network data for the Province.

 The BC Route Planner is registered with the BC Data Catalogue, uses the DataBC API Gateway, and supports industry standards in its design and specification including REST and OpenAPI 3.0.
 This makes it easy for developers to use our services in their digital services.